“Who are these people?”

 Now that you know what you want your brand voice to be, create a personality profile for your brand.
 If your company were a person, how would you describe him or her?
 Start by choosing just three or four words (no more than five) that describe your brand.
 These words will become the template for your voice.

 The Content Marketing Institute suggests you plug your descriptive words into a brand voice chart that can help you further develop your voice.
 Head four columns “voice characteristic,” “description,” “do,” and “don’t.”
-List your descriptive word in the first column, and in the second detail how it describes your company.
-In the third column, list the ways in which you can illustrate this trait, and in the fourth, describe things that you wouldn’t do because they are counter to this trait.
+List your descriptive word in the first column, and in the second, detail how it describes your company.
+In the third column, list the ways in which you can illustrate this trait, and in the fourth, describe things that you wouldn’t do because they counter this trait.

 5. Create a style guide.